Word embeddings — word2vec and vectors that mean something

 The loss for one training example with target word t is the negative log-probability the model assigned to that target:

-loss = −log P(t | c)A single number per example.
-Small when the softmax has piled probability onto the true target, large when it hasn’t.
+loss = −log P(t | c)That gives us a single number per training pair (c, t) — small when the softmax has piled probability onto the true target, large when it hasn’t.
 This is cross-entropy with a one-hot label — the same loss MNIST uses, and the gradient through softmax is derived there.

 The gradient